#M1 talks to / interviews

 In honour of Pride Month, Models1 asked two of our young models George Kirkup-Delph and Hannah Shakespeare about their experiences as members of the LGBTQ community in fashion and their outlook on the industry as it pertains to gay issues and visibility.

-M1: It’s 2018 and we’ve seen society progress in so many positive ways for the LGBT community around the world, so much so that there are those who say being gay is no longer a big deal.
+M1: We’ve seen society progress in so many positive ways for the LGBT community around the world, so much so that there are those who say being gay is no longer a big deal.
 Do you think we’ve truly normalised and accepted the community or is there more work left to do?

 GKD: I think it’s misguided to assume that being part of the LGBT community means you’ve had an easy ride in life.
 For example, those within the community are more likely to be homeless and suffer with mental health issues, which is a big indication that we don’t live in a world that is truly accepting of the community.